DataResponsibly/DataSynthesizer/README.md

 ### Usage

 DataSynthesizer can generate a synthetic dataset from a sensitive one for release to public.
-It is developed in Python 3.6 and requires some third-party modules, including numpy, scipy, pandas, and dateutil.
+It is developed in Python 3 and requires some third-party modules, such as numpy, pandas, and python-dateutil.

 Its usage is presented in the following Jupyter Notebooks,